Zambian giants Zanaco reach agreement with Ghanaian defender Eric Owusu

 Owusu is expected to cut short his holidays in Ghana and leave for Zambia on Wednesday to undergo his medical examination and complete the move.

-Owusu played an integral role for Bechem United when they won the Ghana FA Cup in 2016 before joining Buildcon.
+Owusu played a integral role for Bechem United when they won the Ghana FA Cup in 2016 before joining Buildcon.

 Zanaco finished second in the past season and will be participating in the CAF Champions League next season.